makemepulse/typed-bone/README.md

 ### build:js:vendor

 Bundle the v.js static file from /src/scripts/vendor/vendor.js
-By default, it contains PIXI.js and TweenMax on the window object.
+By default, it contains Backbone, jQuery, Underscore and TweenMax on the window object.
 Feel free to add more.

 ```bash